kova1chuk/word_flow_text_analyzer/README.md

 - Cloud Run automatically scales to zero when not in use
 - Deployment takes ~2-3 minutes for the first build
 - Using Artifact Registry in europe-central2 for better performance in Europe
+- Swagger documentation is automatically generated from code annotations